xmos/host_xvf_control/README.rst

 .. note::

-    Windows and Linux drivers can only be built with 32-bit tools
+    Windows drivers can only be built with 32-bit tools

 *****
 Using